xomicloud/xomi/README.md

 ```
 const { oAuth, cookie } = require("@xomicloud/xomi");

-const configuration = require("configuration");
+const configuration = require("../configuration");

 oAuth.callback(configuration, ...); //  Make an OAuth callback

 cookie.setAuthenticationCookie(configuration, ...)  //  Set an authentication cookie
 ```

-Note the use of the aforementioned `configuration` argument.
+Note the use of the aforementioned `configuration` argument which is assumed to be returned as described above.

 ### OAuth functionality

 - `redirect()`
 - `callback()`

-These functions will redirect the browser to the Xomi authentication site and handle the subsequent callback.
-Full usage examples can be found in the JavaScript secure application, a link to which can be found in the related links section near the foot of this readme file.
+These functions will redirect the browser to the Xomi authentication site and handle the subsequent callback, respectively.
+Usage examples can be found in the [JavaScript secure application](https://github.com/xomicloud/javascript-secure-application).

-* The `redirect()` function takes an `option` argument and a `response` argument.
+* The `redirect()` function takes an `configuration` argument and a `response` argument.
 The response is expected to be an instance of Node's [ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse) class.
 You can also pass a third, optional `createAccount` argument that, if set to true, instructs the authentication site to show the form to create an account rather than the sign up form.

 ```
 const { oAuth } = require("@xomicloud/xomi");